FOREX-Dollar on course for weekly loss as Fed joins rate cut camp

 The Bank of England on Thursday struck a less dovish tone than other central banks as they voted unanimously to keep interest rates on hold at 0.75% and stuck to their message that rates would need to rise, so long as Britain avoids a damaging no-deal exit from the European Union.

-Benchmark 10-year Treasury yields were at 2.0129% after tumbling to 1.9740%, the lowest since November 2016.
+Benchmark 10-year Treasury yields were at 2.0006% after tumbling to 1.9740%, the lowest since November 2016.
 Lower Treasury yields reduce the appeal of investing in the dollar.
-(Editing by Shri Navaratnam)
+(Editing by Shri Navaratnam and Clarence Fernandez)